DucAudi/smart_home/README.md

 ## How to start project
- You must Downloadc or lone the project : https://github.com/DucAudi/smart_home.git Open the project then run command "npm install "
+ * You must Downloadc or lone the project : https://github.com/DucAudi/smart_home.git
+ * open the project then run command "npm install "